 Lord Rama and Lord Chaitanya

-[Reposted from 3-24-2010.
-Saturday March 28th, 2015 is Ram Navami, or Lord Rama's holy appearance day anniversary.]
+[Reposted from 3-24-2010] On Tuesday April 4th, in the USA we observed Ram Navami, or Lord Rama's holy appearance day anniversary.
 Although Lord Chaitanya is the combined form or Radha and Krishna, coming to give Krishna prema for the fallen souls of Kali-yuga, he also contains all other incarnations of God within him, including Lord Rama.
 Therefore, Lord Chaitanya is Universal.
 Anyone desiring to make spiritual advancement and increase their devotion toward any real incarnation of God can obtain that goal by taking shelter of him—he is so merciful and accessible.

 Devotees of Shri Rama can see Chaitanya Mahaprabhu as the manifestation of Lord Rama for this age.
 Shri Chaitanya showed a six armed form to his devotees to demonstrate that he was also Lord Krishna and Lord Rama.
 At least two principles devotees of Shri Chaitanya were also devotees of Lord Rama.
 One of them is none other than Hanumanji, who in Chaitanya lila, is the Kaviraja (Ayur-vedic doctor) and great devotee, Murari Gupta.
 It is said that Murari Gupta cured people’s material and spiritual diseases.
 He was also one of Lord Chaitanya’s principle biographers.
 The stanch devotion to Lord Rama of these two devotees was tested in a similar way by Lord Chaitanya, and then he greatly praised their Rama Bhakti or devotion to Shri Rama.

 “Sri Caitanya Mahaprabhu then embraced Murari Gupta and began to speak about his firm faith in devotional service.
 This was heard by all the devotees.